-Looking at 5 of the best road bikes under $1,500, there’s still going to be a bit of give and take, but there are also lots of great options here, and quite a few of them quite frankly offer exceptional performance.
-This is usually the price range where you start to get all-around great packages that you could feasibly take into a race.
-Overall, the bikes on here are a lot of fun and pack quite a punch.
+Looking at 5 of the best road bikes under $1500, there’s still going to be a bit of give and take, but there are also lots of great options here, and quite a few of them quite frankly offer exceptional performance.
+This is usually the price range where you start to get great all-around packages to take into a race.
+Overall, the bikes on here are a lot of fun and pack a punch.

 Our picks for 5 of the best road bikes under $1,500